vijpandaturtle/roadscapes-video-rag/README.md

     # reads every frame — used for building the query embedding

 def sample_frames(video_path, n=5):
-    # samples n evenly-spaced frames — used for sending to Claude
+    # samples n evenly-spaced frames — used for sending to VLM
 ```

 All frames are used for embedding (more frames = better representation).
-Only 5 sampled frames are sent to Claude to keep token cost low.
+Only 5 sampled frames are sent to VLM to keep token cost low.

----

 ### Step 5 — LanceDB retrieval